 Here are a few related posts you might want to read:

-- 8 Things You Should Know Before Learning Coding
+- 8 Things You Must Know Before Learning Coding

 - Free Coding Guide for Beginners: What Is Coding?